Turkey–United States relations: Marshall Plan (economic recovery & industrial modernization)

 Since Atatürk's Reforms, Turkey has wanted to be part of the Western alliance.
 Turkey also intended to enter into the Western economic structure.
 The Truman Doctrine aimed to prevent the spread of communism in Turkey.
 It aimed to change Turkey's isolated economy (statist structure) to move into a liberal system.
 Marshall subsidies created economic added value in Turkey.
-The Marshal Plan also directed Turkey toward higher military spending (the second-largest military in NATO) due to its being seen mainly as a buffer state against the Soviet Union and the Middle East.
+The Marshal Plan also directed Turkey toward higher military spending (the second-largest military in NATO) because it was seen mainly as a buffer state against the Soviet Union and the Middle East.

 Turkey received $111 million in economic and military aid, and the U.S. sent the aircraft carrier Franklin D. Roosevelt.
 The Marshall Plan intended to direct Turkey towards developments in the agriculture, mining, and tourism sectors.

 Tractors and other agricultural equipment entered the country, sparking a production boom.